 Growing up with two older brothers has many benefits.
 One of these benefits is watching movies that a girl of your age wouldn’t typically watch.
 For example, Enter the Dragon, The Bride with White Hair, and other movies featuring lots of acrobatic butt kicking courtesy of martial arts.
 Sitting on the scratchy carpet in our pine paneled TV room, kid me marveled at the gravity-defying elegant strength displayed on the screen.

 But I never studied martial arts, aside from a very brief foray into tai chi.
 It was something I would muse about from time to time that would be cool to study “one day”, usually inspired by a movie (Kill Bill) or TV show (The Walking Dead‘s Michonne).
-My youngest daughter, however, started taking karate at the age of four.
+My oldest daughter, however, started taking karate at the age of four.
 I would go to her classes and watch the amazing things she was learning to do not only with her body but also her mind until my feeling grew stronger and more insistent.

 Finally in February 2016,with the encouragement of my husband, I started taking martial arts classes for the first time.
 He said, “You’ll always be busy so why not just start now?”
 Used to being the teacher, the one leading those who need assistance or a boost of confidence, being a complete beginner was very humbling for me.
 In a room full of people in much better shape than me with much higher belts than me, I fumbled through those first months and didn’t give up even though it was a challenge to get through a class.
 Despite my clumsiness, I loved the energy and empowerment that learning martial arts gave me.